Retirement Basics: Understanding How RRIF Rules Work

-Even though your financial institution has collected withholding tax on your behalf, you are still required to claim the amount withdrawn as income come tax time.
+Even though your financial institution has collected withholding tax on your behalf, you are still required to claim the income amount you’ve withdrawn come tax time.
 Depending on your overall situation, and your marginal tax rate, you may be required to pay even more tax, or, you could receive some or all of it back in the form of a refund.
 It all depends on your situation.
 I’ve included a few tips further down that may help to minimize the amount of tax you pay on RRIF income.

-When Can I Set Up an RRIF?
+When Can I Set Up a RRIF?

-As I mentioned earlier, you must convert your RRSP to an RRIF by the end of the year in which you turn 71.
+As I mentioned earlier, you must convert your RRSP to a RRIF by the end of the year in which you turn 71.
 However, if it makes sense to do so, you can convert to an RRIF as early as age 55.
 Keep in mind, however, you would be required to begin withdrawing the annual minimum amount at that time.
 Currently, the annual withdrawal percentage at age 55 is 2.86%.
 On the opposite end, if you make it to age 95, and still have any RRIF funds remaining, your minimum annual withdrawal will have risen to 20%.

-You may be wondering why someone would want to convert to an RRIF at such an early age?
+You may be wondering why someone would want to convert to a RRIF at such an early age?
 It could be advantageous to someone who is retiring early, and requires income from their RRIF.
 Or, you could be anticipating other, significant income sources later in retirement, like a workplace pension, that would place you in a higher tax bracket.
 Thus, it may make sense to begin to deplete your RRIF earlier, in order to lessen the tax burden later on.
 Just because you withdraw money from your RRIF, doesn’t mean you have to spend it.
 The funds could be moved into another investment vehicle, such as a TFSA.

 How Can I Invest My RRIF Money?

 As I mentioned earlier, an RRIF is not an actual investment, it’s a tax shelter.
 That means that the money inside your RRIF can be invested in any number of ways.
-That’s right, you can invest your RRIFs in GICs, stocks or bonds, even mutual funds and ETFs.
+That’s right, you can invest your RRIFs in GICs, stocks or bonds, even mutual funds, and ETFs.
 You can even open a self-directed RIF account through a discount broker like Questrade, or with a robo-advisor, such as Wealthsimple, for example.
 The options are endless.